-Fees & Honoraria - The one example of this that I have personally seen used was: A musical group provided music throughout an event without having been formally hired, making the atmosphere of the event truly magical.
+Fees & Honoraria - One example of this that I have personally seen used was: A musical group provided music throughout an event without having been formally hired, making the atmosphere of the event truly magical.
 The group sponsoring the event took a vote afterwards and elected to send them a sum of money.
 This was not intended as payment for their services so much as an appreciative tip - we would have stuffed their tip jar had they had one.
-Another example that I know of was for a licensing fee.
+Another example is for an alcohol licensing fee.
+Subscriptions for Zoom accounts and similar also get reported here.